TransCanada, Nebraska to work on new Keystone route

-LINCOLN, Neb Nebraska and TransCanada Corp agreed on Monday to find a new route for the stalled Keystone XL pipeline that would steer clear of environmentally sensitive lands in the state.
+Nebraska and TransCanada Corp reached a deal on Monday on finding a new route for the stalled Keystone XL pipeline that would steer clear of environmentally sensitive lands in the state.

-Under pressure from green groups, the State Department last week ordered the company to find a new route for the line in a decision that set back the $7 billion, Canada-to-Texas pipeline by more than a year.
+Under pressure from green groups, the U.S. State Department ordered the company last week to find a new route for the line in a decision that set back the $7 billion, Canada-to-Texas pipeline by more than a year.

 The pipeline would deliver 700,000 barrels a day of crude from Alberta's oil sands to Texas refineries.
 But environmentalists strongly oppose the project, because of the route, concerns about spills and carbon emissions from production of oil sands crude.